Gerwyn1/property-pulse/README.md

 *A web application to help you find your next rental property.*

-This is the main project from my Next 14 From Scratch Course.

-The `_theme_files` folder contains the pure HTML files with Tailwind classes.

 ## Features

 Here are some of the current features that Property Pulse has: